anpavlovsk/BIND-DNS-Server-How-To/README.md

 ### Prerequisites

+In this tutorial, you’ll learn how to install and configure a secure BIND DNS Server and verify that sub-domains are resolved to the correct IP address.

 This tutorial will be a hands-on demonstration.
 To follow along, ensure you have the following:

 * A Linux server – This example uses the Ubuntu 20.04 server.
 * A non-root user with root privileges or root/administrator user.
-* A domain name pointed to the server IP address – This demo uses the atadomain.io domain and server IP address 172.16.1.10.
+* A domain name pointed to the server IP address – This demo uses the atadomain.io domain and server IP address 192.168.33.10.

 ### Installing BIND Packages